shaunxcode/jsedn/README.md

 jsedn
 =====

 A javascript implementation of [edn](https://github.com/edn-format/edn).
+To see it in action checkout the [edn playground](https://shaunxcode.github.com/jsedn).

 ## Getting Started